Abu Dhabi National Oil Company: ADNOC Drilling

 ADNOC Drilling is ADNOC's oldest subsidiary.
 It was previously known as National Drilling Company, NDC.
 ADNOC Drilling is the largest drilling company in the Middle East.
 It drills for oil both onshore and offshore in Abu Dhabi.
 ADNOC currently has a 95% equity in ADNOC Drilling after energy services giant Baker Hughes, acquired a 5% stake (valued around $11 billion or AED40.4 billion) in 2018.

 In September 2021, ADNOC Drilling announced its intention to list another 11% of shares in the company on the Abu Dhabi Securities Exchange (ADX) through an Initial Public Offering (IPO).
 On October 3, 2021, the company went public on the Abu Dhabi bourse, and became the most successful listing of all time in the emirate, jumping 30% on its first-ever day of trading.

 Al Yasat Petroleum

 Al Yasat Petroleum is ADNOC's youngest operating company.
 It is the first joint venture between ADNOC and China National Petroleum Corporation (CNPC), established in 2014.
 Tayba Al Hashemi is the current CEO of Al Yasat Petroleum.
 Al Yasat's role is to explore oil and gas potential within the company's mandated concession areas and to develop prospective locations on behalf of the company's shareholders.
 ADNOC is the majority shareholder and owns 60% of the company, with CNPC owning the remaining 40%.

 Al Dhafra Petroleum

-Al Dhafra Petroleum is an emerging upstream company that is focused on unlocking undeveloped oil and gas potential in the UAE.
-Al Dhafra Petroleum is a dynamic and efficient upstream company with a mandate to maximize the UAE's natural resources.
+Al Dhafra Petroleum is an upstream company that is focused on unlocking undeveloped oil and gas potential in the UAE.
 Its shareholders are ADNOC, which owns 60% of the company, with Korea National Oil Corporation (KNOC) and GS Energy owning the remaining 40%.